 New Jersey offers an incredible array of quality wedding reception venues that are as diverse as the state itself.
-From rustic farm weddings to summer celebrations in the heart of the Jersey Shore to luxurious banquet halls with the most decadent Viennese spreads to romantic wineries, the Garden State is a great place to celebrate a wedding!
-We recommend couples to find a venue that suits their personal style.
+From rustic farm weddings to summer celebrations in the heart of the Jersey Shore to romantic vineyards to luxurious banquet halls with the most decadent Viennese spreads that may leave you in a state of “food intoxication” – the Garden State is a great place to celebrate a wedding!
+We recommend couples to find a venue that suits your personal style.
 Do keep in mind that outdoors celebrations in unique venues can produce the most memorable parties, but that New Jersey’s weather is unpredictable.
 You are well-advised to select a venue that offers a quality indoor alternative should the weather prove uncooperative.

 What Makes an Exceptional Venue?

 - Natural beauty and ambience (how does the venue look both inside and out?);

 - Friendly and service-oriented staff (preferably with long-term staff retention);

 - Delicious food (DJs are often provided an entree);

 - Venues that strive to deliver a personalized wedding experience for the bride and groom, and are not ‘wedding factories.’
 The fact that a venue has multiple rooms doesn’t make it a wedding factory; rather, wedding factory refers to a mechanical approach to service;